 Annual Nobu Food Festival

-Chef Nobu Matsuhisa returns to Mykonos for the annual Nobu Food Festival held between the 31st of July and the 4st of August 2016 at Matsuhisa Mykonos.
-The Belvedere Hotel celebrates the Nobu Food Festival for the 13 th year.
+Chef Nobu Matsuhisa returns to Mykonos for the annual Nobu Food Festival held between the 19th to 22nd of July at Matsuhisa Mykonos.
+The Belvedere Hotel celebrates the Nobu Food Festival for the 14 th year.

 Nobu Matsuhisa the Legendary Chef